lena0204/Plattenspieler/README.md

 A music app for Android 7 or higher:
 - uses local music files
-- ordered by album
+- sorted by album
+- shuffle albums and all songs
-- shuffle and skipping to next possible
+- skipping to next and previous possible
 - light and dark design available
+- show stored lyrics

-Still under development, with some bugs
+Still under development